 Grace to you and peace from God our Father and the Lord Jesus Christ.Ephesians 1:2(NASB)

-I don't think there is a more meaningful greeting or significant salutation given to man that this duet of grace and peace found in all Paul's letters.
-Grace is the highest expression of God's loving-kindness and benevolent blessings to man which is translated into God's unconditional, unmerited favour and showered in super-abundance on all who trust in His name.
+I don't think there is a more meaningful greeting or significant salutation given to man, than this duet of grace and peace found in all Paul's letters.
+"Grace to you and peace from God our Father and the Lord Jesus Christ."

-Peace is not simply freedom from war but embraces a multiplicity of meanings including peace with God, which is the free gift of salvation to all that believe in the Son of Man, as well as the peace of God which imparts a tranquillity of soul, which is so beautifully bestowed through His Spirit of peace, into the heart of a believer, who is walking in spirit and truth.
+The peace that flows from the grace of God embraces a multiplicity of meanings including peace with God, as a free gift of salvation to all that believe, as well as the peace of God which imparts a tranquillity of soul - which is beautifully bestowed, through His Spirit of peace, into the heart of a believer, who is walking in spirit and truth.

-Both peace WITH God and the peace of God are impossible without the unconditional, unmerited gracious favour of God our Father and the gracious love and tender mercy - poured out for us on Calvary's cross.
+Both peace WITH God and the peace OF God are impossible without grace - the unconditional, unmerited gracious favour of God our Father and the gracious love and tender mercy, that was poured out for us on Calvary's cross.